roxberry/markrox.dev/src/posts/2025-11-07-ai-is-not-a-bubble/index.md

 date: 2025-11-07
 author: Mark Roxberry
 excerpt: Each decade replaces friction with abstraction.
 AI is no different.
 This is not a bubble; it’s the next architectural leap.
-tags: [AI, Architecture, LLM, Engineering, Cloud]
+tags: [AppliedAI, AI, Architecture, LLM, Engineering, Cloud]
 categories:
   - AI
 postimage: